eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 [wsl2]
 networkingMode=mirrored
 ```
-- This shares the MAC address, IPv4 address and IPv6 address of the Windows host machine.
-On your router, set a DHCP
+- Mirrored networking shares the MAC address, IPv4 address and IPv6 address of the Windows host machine.
+On your
-reservation for this machine so WSL always has the same local IP; or configure Windows with a static IP.
+router, set a DHCP reservation for this machine so WSL always has the same local IP; or configure Windows with a static
+IP.
+This makes port forwarding of the P2P ports possible, and makes remote access easier.
 - Check memory assigned to WSL with `free -h`.
 If it's too low for your chosen client mix, edit `.wslconfig` in your
 Windows home directory and add a memory section, for example
 ```